-The Innovation, Business & Law Center at The University of Iowa College of Law is an educational venture that unites faculty, practitioners and students who teach, work on and and study legal issues posed by technological advancements, particularly in the business context.
+The Innovation, Business & Law Center at The University of Iowa College of Law is an educational venture that unites faculty, practitioners and students who teach, work on and study legal issues posed by technological advancements, particularly in the business context.
 The purpose of the Center is threefold.
 First, it offers speakers and programs that enrich the College of Law's curriculum pertaining to the laws governing entrepreneurship, creativity, competition, technology and corporations.
 Second, it provides support to students who seek to build careers in these areas.
 Third, it seeks to engage law students, faculty, and the public in cutting-edge discussions about legal issues raised by technological advancements.

 The Center accomplishes this mission by: